ryoppippi/pkg-to-jsr/README.md

 1. 🔍 Locates your `package.json` file
 2. 📤 Extracts relevant information such as `name`, `version`, and `exports`
 3. ✍️ Generates a `jsr.json` file with the correct structure for JSR

+### Name Handling

+pkg-to-jsr determines the package name for `jsr.json` using the following logic:

+1. 🏷️ If a `jsrName` field exists in `package.json` and is correctly formatted (`@scope/package-name`), it is used.
+2. 📦 If `jsrName` is not present, it checks the `name` field in `package.json`.
+If this is correctly formatted for JSR, it is used.
+3. 🔧 If `name` is not in JSR format, it combines the `name` and `author` fields.
+For example, if `name` is "package" and `author` is "ryoppippi", it generates `@ryoppippi/package`.
+4. ❌ If none of the above methods produce a valid name, an error is thrown.

+This approach allows maximum flexibility while ensuring compliance with JSR naming conventions.

 ### Exports handling